Nancy Pelosi endorses Tom Perez in Maryland governor’s race

 While the endorsement is not entirely unexpected, given Perez’s national profile in the Obama administration and as former chairman of the DNC, it could give him an edge in a race where no candidate has emerged as a clear front-runner for the nomination.

 “One of the big things facing all of the candidates is name recognition, and … there are a handful of national figures that an average primary voter could identify, and having such a high-profile endorsement like that certainly does help to generate attention on the race,” said Mileah Kromer, an associate political science professor and director of the Sarah T. Hughes Center for Politics at Goucher College.
-“What will be most significant is not just the endorsement itself, it’s whether the endorsement comes with additional resources.
-If she helps drive up his fundraising efforts, if she appears alongside him here in the state.”
+“What will be most significant is not just the endorsement itself: It’s whether the endorsement comes with additional resources, if she helps drive up his fundraising efforts, if she appears alongside him here in the state.”

 Perez is competing against former Prince George’s County executive Rushern L. Baker III, former nonprofit executive Jon Baron, state Comptroller Peter Franchot, former Maryland attorney general Douglas F. Gansler, former Montgomery County Council candidate Ashwani Jain, former U.S. education secretary John B. King Jr., and author and former nonprofit executive Wes Moore.
 Former businessman Mike Rosenbaum, who was expected to self-finance, dropped out of the race last month.